JonathanCMitchell/baseball-predictor/README.md

 * To get the required packages for this project run `pip install -r requirements.txt`, if you have python3 use `pip3` instead

 ### Run
-`python rbi_predictor.py` or `python3 rbi_predictor.py` will give you a printout of the accuracy of the model
+`python rbi_predictor.py` or `python3 rbi_predictor.py` will give you a printout of the accuracy of the model.
+Currently you should see ~70% accuracy for using stolen bases as a predictor for more or less than 65 RBIs

 ### Notes about the CSV Data
-* Only included batters with 100 At Bats or more, except pitcher who need a minimum of 15 At Bats
+* Only included batters with 250 At Bats or more, except pitcher who need a minimum of 35 At Bats
 * Using 2015 and 2016 data from national league only
 * Position `1: Pitcher, 2: Catcher, 3: First Base, 4: Second Base, 5: Third Base, 6: Shortstop, 7: Outfield`